Amal Allana: Career

+Books

+Allana is the author of the book Ebrahim Alkazi: Holding Time Captive, a biography of her father.

 Personal life

-She is married to Nissar Allana, whom she first met at the age of 15 in a father's Ebrahim Alkazi's theatre group.
-Nissar Allana though a doctor by profession, practices stage design and lighting design and has worked in most of her plays, he is also the Director of Dramatic Art and Design Academy (DADA), which they founded in 2000 in Delhi.
+She is married to Nissar Allana, whom she first met at the age of 15 in her father Ebrahim Alkazi's theatre group.
+Allana though a doctor by profession, practices stage design and lighting design and has worked in most of her plays, he is also the Director of Dramatic Art and Design Academy (DADA), which they founded in 2000 in Delhi.
 Their daughter Zuleikha Chaudhary is also a theatre director.

 Her mother, Roshan Alkazi died in 2007, and a year later two books titled, Ancient Indian Costume and Medieval Indian Costume, based on her research of Indian costume through the history were published by Amal and her father Ebrahim, released at Art Heritage Gallery which was founded Ebrahim and Roshan together.